tdas/incubator-spark/docs/streaming-programming-guide.md

 To enable checkpointing, the developer has to provide the HDFS path to which RDD will be saved.
 This is done by using

 {% highlight scala %}
-ssc.checkpoint(hdfsPath) // assuming ssc is the StreamingContext
+ssc.checkpoint(hdfsPath) // assuming ssc is the StreamingContext or JavaStreamingContext
 {% endhighlight %}

 The interval of checkpointing of a DStream can be set by using

 {% highlight scala %}
-dstream.checkpoint(checkpointInterval) // checkpointInterval must be a multiple of slide duration of dstream
+dstream.checkpoint(checkpointInterval)
 {% endhighlight %}

 For DStreams that must be checkpointed (that is, DStreams created by `updateStateByKey` and `reduceByKeyAndWindow` with inverse function), the checkpoint interval of the DStream is by default set to a multiple of the DStream's sliding interval such that its at least 10 seconds.